 But the government, unwilling to wait for nature to take its course, swoops in to prompt the harvest and steal Rose’s heart.
 Rose’s son, Spence, however, won’t have any part of it.
 He — with help from his reluctant older brother — steals the heart and goes on the run, inadvertently kidnaping a beautiful young cardiac surgery resident along the way.
 Trust me.
 It could happen.
 BUY IT NOW!

 The president’s people (FBI and Secret Service) give chase hoping to get the heart back before its ischemic time expires.

 Senator Peggy Check, who is a member of the Senate Select Committee on Intelligence, is the president’s political opponent and the nation’s first viable female presidential candidate.
 With enough budget control to get her way, Senator Check sends the CIA after whomever has stolen the president’s heart.
 Their job is to make sure these people succeed at whatever their objective is.

-It’s an insane road trip — ‘Midnight Run’ with a human heart instead of Charles Grodin.
+It’s an insane road trip — ‘Midnight Run’ with a human heart instead of the late, great Charles Grodin.
 Most importantly, it raises the question: What would you do if it was your mother?